The Elm Street Cave — 1967

 Associated Press photo of the lovely Judy Thedford and her fashionably large hair posing rather incongruously beside a car bumper appeared in newspapers across the country on Feb.
 12, 1967.
 This scan is from the Red Oak Kid’s Flickr page, here.

 The weird “Let’s quit apologizing!
-Dallas is worth seeing!” ad comes from a larger Sears advertisement that appeared in the DMN on July 6, 1967.
+Dallas is worth seeing!” ad comes from a larger Sears advertisement that appeared in July, 1967.

 *For people who (unlike myself) know something about geology, an article written in 1965 about the special problems regarding the One Main Place excavation and construction (“How to Support Skyscrapers” by Martin Casey — DMN, Nov.
 28, 1965) might be interesting.
-There is much mention of Austin Chalk Limestone and Eagle Ford Shale.
-The One Main Place project was quite troublesome to engineers.
-Read the article in a PDF, here.
+There is much mention of Austin Chalk Limestone and Eagle Ford Shale which made the One Main Place project quite troublesome to engineers.

 Click pictures for larger images.